tldr-pages/tldr/pages/common/oc.md

 `oc new-project {{project_name}}`

-- Add a new app to project
+- Add a new app to project:

 `oc new-app {{git_link_or_docker_hub}} --name {{app_name}}`